Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning: Introduction

 First, {\sysname} requires a CoT dataset for training and inference.
 Existing CoT examples, heavily reliant on costly human engineering, often struggle with diversity and quality.
 To address this, we employ GPT-4~\cite{gpt4} and Evol-Instruct~\cite{xu2023wizardlm} to create a math reasoning dataset, called \textit{MRD$^3$}.
 With problems of varying difficulty and reasoning steps, MRD$^3$ enables {\sysname} to generalize across a wide range of math problems.

-Second, training the pruner presents challenges due to two factors: (1) since we identify discrete tokens before LLM tokenizer, LLM loss gradient cannot be backpropagated through the tokenizer to update the pruner; (2) The high difficulty of many math problems, which consistently yield incorrect answers regardless of the quality of compressed few-shot examples, poses a challenge to the effective training of our pruner module.
+Second, training the pruner presents two challenges: (1) since we identify discrete tokens before the LLM tokenizer, the loss gradient cannot be backpropagated through the tokenizer to update the pruner; (2) The high difficulty of many math problems, which consistently yield incorrect answers regardless of the quality of compressed few-shot examples, poses a challenge to the effective training of the pruner.
 To this end, we introduce a novel training approach with reinforcement learning to mitigate the gradient issue.
-We design a reward function to measure both the few-shot effectiveness for math reasoning and token length constraints.
-Then, we design a difficulty-aware dataloader that filtering appropriate problems and employ REINFORCE~\cite{reinforce} to maximize the reward.
+We design a reward function to measure the LLM loss, few-shot math reasoning effectiveness, and token length constraints.
+Then, we design a difficulty-aware dataloader filtering appropriate problems and introduce two techniques to stabilize the RL training.

 Extensive experiments on various LLMs and five math datasets demonstrate the effectiveness of {\sysname}. {\sysname} significantly boosts LLM reasoning capability, achieving 1.36\%-14.09\% absolute improvements over SOTA baselines, and establishes a new prompting-based benchmark in math reasoning accuracy without any fine-tuning or additional inference costs.
 Remarkably, LLaMA2-70B with {\sysname} outperforms a broad range of larger LLMs and surpasses GPT-3.5 by 2.5\% on GSM8K.
 Moreover, {\sysname} excels over retrieval and prompt compression baselines in example selection and identifying crucial tokens.